Tetsuya3850/CS-Terminology/README.md

 ### Caching
 Caching consists of: precalculating results (e.g. the number of visits from each referring domain for the previous day), pre-generating expensive indexes (e.g. suggested stories based on a user's click history), and storing copies of frequently accessed data in a faster backend (e.g. Memcached instead of PostgreSQL.)
 Memcached and Redis are fast since they are in-memory, not disk.
 However, RAM space is generally far less than disk space, so you should only keep a hot subset of your data in cache.
 To decide which to hold, last recently used is a good strategy (recently requested data is likely to be requested again).
 By placing cache near to the front-end, it could instantly serve cached results and also mitigate the load to downstream backends.
 However, when the original data gets updated, relating cache data should be invalidated.
 The solution is, each time a value changes, write the new value into the cache (this is called a write-through cache) or simply delete the current value from the cache and allow a read-through cache to populate it later.
 Adding fixed expirations to cached data is also an important strategy.
 Multiple caches makes the problem yet trickier.

+### Cache Update Strategies
+Cache-aside: The application is responsible for reading and writing from storage.
+The cache does not interact with storage directly.
+The application does the following: 1.
+Look for entry in cache, resulting in a cache miss 2.
+Load entry from the database 3.
+Add entry to cache 4.
+Return entry Memcached is generally used in this manner.
+Subsequent reads of data added to cache are fast.
+Cache-aside is also referred to as lazy loading.
+Only requested data is cached, which avoids filling up the cache with data that isn't requested.
+Disadvantages include, each cache miss results in three trips, which can cause a noticeable delay, data can become stale if it is updated in the database.
+This issue is mitigated by setting a time-to-live (TTL) which forces an update of the cache entry, or by using write-through.
+When a node fails, it is replaced by a new, empty node, increasing latency.<br/>
+Write-through: The application uses the cache as the main data store, reading and writing data to it, while the cache is responsible for reading and writing to the database: 1.
+Application adds/updates entry in cache 2.
+Cache synchronously writes entry to data store 3.Return Write-through is a slow overall operation due to the write operation, but subsequent reads of just written data are fast.
+Users are generally more tolerant of latency when updating data than reading data.
+Data in the cache is not stale.
+Disadvantages include, When a new node is created due to failure or scaling, the new node will not cache entries until the entry is updated in the database.
+Cache-aside in conjunction with write through can mitigate this issue.
+Most data written might never read, which can be minimized with a TTL.<br/>
+Write-behind: In write-behind, the application does the following:1.
+Add/update entry in cache 2.Asynchronously write entry to the data store, improving write performance.
+Disadvantages include, there could be data loss if the cache goes down prior to its contents hitting the data store. it is more complex to implement write-behind than it is to implement cache-aside or write-through.<br/>
+Refresh-ahead: You can configure the cache to automatically refresh any recently accessed cache entry prior to its expiration.
+Refresh-ahead can result in reduced latency vs read-through if the cache can accurately predict which items are likely to be needed in the future.
+Disadvantage(s): refresh-ahead Not accurately predicting which items are likely to be needed in the future can result in reduced performance than without refresh-ahead.<br/>

+### Asynchronism
+Asynchronous workflows help reduce request times for expensive operations that would otherwise be performed in-line.
+They can also help by doing time-consuming work in advance, such as periodic aggregation of data.

+Message queues
+Message queues receive, hold, and deliver messages.
+If an operation is too slow to perform inline, you can use a message queue with the following workflow:

+An application publishes a job to the queue, then notifies the user of job status A worker picks up the job from the queue, processes it, then signals the job is complete The user is not blocked and the job is processed in the background.
+During this time, the client might optionally do a small amount of processing to make it seem like the task has completed.
+For example, if posting a tweet, the tweet could be instantly posted to your timeline, but it could take some time before your tweet is actually delivered to all of your followers.

+Redis is useful as a simple message broker but messages can be lost.

+RabbitMQ is popular but requires you to adapt to the 'AMQP' protocol and manage your own nodes.

+Amazon SQS, is hosted but can have high latency and has the possibility of messages being delivered twice.

+Task queues
+Tasks queues receive tasks and their related data, runs them, then delivers their results.
+They can support scheduling and can be used to run computationally-intensive jobs in the background.

+Celery has support for scheduling and primarily has python support.

+Back pressure
+If queues start to grow significantly, the queue size can become larger than memory, resulting in cache misses, disk reads, and even slower performance.
+Back pressure can help by limiting the queue size, thereby maintaining a high throughput rate and good response times for jobs already in the queue.
+Once the queue fills up, clients get a server busy or HTTP 503 status code to try again later.
+Clients can retry the request at a later time, perhaps with exponential backoff.

+Disadvantage(s): asynchronism
+Use cases such as inexpensive calculations and realtime workflows might be better suited for synchronous operations, as introducing queues can add delays and complexity.